alexcoder04/rfap/README.md

 organizational information and general discussions about the protocol.
 See [related projects](#related-projects-in-progress) for actual implementations.

+## Protocol specifications (in progress)

+- for general protocol specifications, see [specification.md](./specification.md)
+- for YML metadata specification, see [metadata-example.yaml](./metadata-example.yaml)
+- for a full overview of commands, see [commands.md](./commands.md)
+- for a full overview of errors, see [errors.md](./errors.md)

 ## Related projects (in progress)

 Note: none of these projects has reached a stable release so far.